-Fifteen years ago, the Baja Beach Club in Barcelona innovated and introduced a sub-dermal micro-chip as a payment instrument.
+Fifteen years ago, the Baja Beach Club in Barcelona innovated and introduced a sub-dermal micro-chip as a Device, tool, procedure or system used to make a transaction or settle a debt.
+More.
 The chip was offered to VIP members and was linked to a pre-paid account from which customers could pay for their drinks.
 At the time, the club had gained considerable interest from international media as well as the payments’ community.
 The participants of a famous Spanish TV reality show all agreed to get chipped, creating a huge media buzz around the idea.

-A few other bars and clubs followed but needless to say, sub-dermal chips have not become a mainstream payment method.
+A few other bars and clubs followed but needless to say, sub-dermal chips have not become a mainstream See Payment instrument.
+More.
 However, more recently in Sweden some people are signing up to the idea.

 4,000 Swedes have agreed to get chipped